autocratic for the people.

 No one yelled Bingo!, apparently.

-A fair amount of ground was covered today at the WWDC06 keynote, but poking around the Apple site now I see a lot of rather important advances that haven't yet been reported.
+A fair amount of ground was covered today at the WWDC06 keynote, but poking around the Apple site now I see a lot of rather important advances that haven't yet been reported.- Automatic garbage collection in Obj-C 2.0, as predicted.
+(See the sidebar.)

 It'll be interesting to see what else oozed out.